20 Sales and Use Tax Situations that Manufacturers Should Avoid

 Sales and use tax mistakes can quickly eat away at a company’s profits.
 One missed sales tax exemption over the course of a year can add up to thousands of dollars in overpaid taxes.
 Undetected sales tax nexus may be a state’s jackpot.
 And mishandled P-cards are often an auditor’s treasure trove.

 How can you determine if your sales and use tax processes are in need of repair?
-Windward Tax has identified twenty red flags that could indicate you are inadvertently making costly sales and use tax mistakes.
+Cherry Bekaert has identified twenty red flags that could indicate you are inadvertently making costly sales and use tax mistakes.
 Here’s a sample of a few of the signs to look out for.
 Download the entire list here.